Biographies Characteristics Analysis

 81. The Kingdom of Tonga is the only monarchy in Oceania.

-82. The first draft of the Declaration of Independence was written on hemp paper, and the first American flag was woven from fibers.
+82. The first draft of the Declaration of Independence was written on hemp paper, and the first American flag was woven from hemp paper.

-83. House numbering was first adopted in London in the 18th century, before which the address was determined by the name of the owner.
+83. House numbering was first adopted in London in the 18th century, before which the address was determined by the owner's name.

-84. In 1991, a monument to the ax was erected in Canada on a concrete plinth.
+84. In 1991, a monument to the ax was erected in Canada on a concrete pedestal.
 The weight of the monument was 7 tons.

-85. 60% of all cultural values of Western Europe are concentrated in Italy.
-Any Italian city is an open-air museum.
+85. 60% of all are concentrated in Italy cultural values Western Europe.
+Any Italian city- open-air museum.

-87. In Finland, Italy, Germany, England, France and Spain, the number of cell phones exceeds the number of conventional ones.
+87. In Finland, Italy, Germany, England, France and Spain, the number of cell phones exceeds the number of regular phones.

-88. Visitors to the museum in Wuppertale are given identical postcards and asked to send them from their city.
-They are the exhibit.
+88. Visitors to the museum in Wupperteil are given identical postcards and asked to send them from their hometown.
+They make up the exhibition.

-89. In Tombson, men and women over the age of 18 are not allowed to smile if they are missing more than 1 front tooth.
+89. In the city of Tombsone, men and women over 18 years of age are prohibited from smiling if they are missing more than 1 front tooth.

-90. The postal service of Ecuador puts a stamp on the envelopes: Pyramid, located on the equator and dividing the world in half.
+90. The Ecuadorian postal service stamps the envelopes: Pyramid, located on the equator and dividing the world in half.

-91. In England, 12 million used cell phones and 2 million televisions are thrown into landfills every year.
+91. In England, 12 million old cell phones and 2 million televisions are thrown into landfill every year.

-92. In London, a true Cockney is one who was born in the East End, within earshot of the bells of St Mary-le-Bow.
+92. In London, a true Cockney is considered to be one who was born in the East End, within earshot of the bells of St Mary-le-Bow.

-94. The cities of Makhachkala and Buynaksk are named after the Dagestan revolutionaries Magomed-Ali Dakhadaev (Makhach) and Ullubiy Daniyalovich Buynaksky.
+94. The cities of Makhachkala and Buinaksk are named after the Dagestan revolutionaries Magomed-Ali Dakhadaev (Makhach) and Ullubiy Daniyalovich Buinaksky.

-95. The Russian city of Armavir got its name in honor of the ancient capital of Armenia - Armavir.
+95. The Russian city of Armavir got its name in honor of ancient capital Armenia - Armavir.
 Now they are sister cities.

-96. Canada has been declared the best country to live in by the UN 4 times in the last 5 years.
+96. Canada has been declared the best country to live by the UN 4 times over the past 5 years.

 97. There are more Barbie dolls in Italy than there are Canadians in Canada.